 Adult stage of Orius is black with cream markings on its body and the juvenile stages are orangish yellow.
 To spot after releasing tap the plants, especially flowers, over a white piece of paper to see the predator and monitor thrips.

 How long till you see results and how often should you be reordering?

-If the environment is optimal (abundant food, temp/humidity), you will newly hatched juvenile orius within 10-14 days.
+If the environment is optimal (abundant food, temp/humidity), you will find newly hatched juvenile Orius within 10-14 days.
 It may take longer if the temps are cool.